 Common viruses infecting cats: feline immunodeficiency virus, feline herpes, feline leukemia, feline distemper, feline calcivirus, etc.

 Common bacteria infecting cats: salmonella, e. coli, bordetella, helicobacter, streptococcus, leptospirosis, clostridia, etc.

-inflammation of the joints.
+Arthritis or degenerative joint disease causes pain and inflammation of the joints.
 Older cats, especially, would be more prone to the condition.
 Arthritis would make it hard or even painful for them to move, thus making it much more preferable to stay comfortable sleeping.

 Toxic plants and substances are a hazard, especially to cats that often roam outdoors.
 If a cat sleeps a lot more than usual, you may want to consider the possibility that he has inhaled, ingested, or has come in contact with poison.
 Vomiting, diarrhea, pale gums, difficulty breathing, and presence of blood in stool or vomit are possible indicators that your cat has been poisoned.
 If he exhibits these symptoms, take him to the vet immediately.